 The AP is collaborating with Serial Box to significantly update the original text, which is unique in its focus on the lives of ordinary colonists and the more personal stories of now-famed figures, for example Thomas Paine’s failed career as a corset-maker prior to his writing of Common Sense.

-“We are very excited to be working with the team at Serial Box on this narrative, which combines the irreverent with the scholarly providing an informative and entertaining view of the most critical year of U.S. history” says Peter Costanzo, Digital Publishing Specialist for the AP.
-“We believe readers will find 1776 reveals what it took to invent America, as it happened, month-to-month, and will find themselves engaged in the daily lives of those who made it happen.”
+“We are very excited to be working with the team at Serial Box on this narrative, which combines the irreverent with the scholarly providing an informative and entertaining view of the most critical year of U.S. history” says Peter Costanzo, Digital Publishing Specialist for the AP “We believe readers will find “1776” reveals what it took to invent America, as it happened, month to month, and will find themselves engaged in the daily lives of those who made it happen.”

-Serial Box publishes a highly curated selection of series written by teams of critically acclaimed and bestselling writers.
 Founded by Molly Barton and Julian Yap, Serial Box brings everything that’s awesome about TV to what people love about books.
-Every week, read or listen to gripping new episodes, carefully crafted by award-winning teams of authors throughout each season.
+Every week, read or listen to gripping new episodes, carefully crafted by award-winning and bestselling teams of authors throughout seasons.

-Serials are released through the Serial Box app, website, and third-party retailers in weekly installments in both ebook and audio formats.
-Each episode takes about 30 minutes to read or an hour to listen — fans can switch seamlessly back and forth between reading and listening — and each serial runs for about a three-month season.
+Serial Box publishes a highly curated selection of series written by teams of critically acclaimed and bestselling writers.
+Serials are released through the Serial Box app, website, and third party retailers in weekly installments in both ebook and audio formats.
+Episodes usually take 30 min to read or an hour to listen — fans can switch seamlessly back and forth between reading and listening — and each serial runs for a three-month season.
 Barton comes to Serial Box from Penguin Random House, where she was Global Digital Director in charge of the global ebook and audio businesses, digital product innovation and content strategy.
 Yap previously served as senior counsel in the Department of Justice, after clerking for the Supreme Court of Texas.